 The web is full of information, data, and material from various sources to gain knowledge.
 Sites are dedicated to such an experience of learning.
 But it is annoying when you are reading and some ads pop up or distracting images and links.
 It causes distraction.
 So there is a flag called the reader mode flag.
 Just enable it and you will experience the reading mode on websites you like.

 Many of us are fond of black color themes.
 The simplest and agreeable reason by many of you will be because it adjusts/makes screen brightness comfortable to eyes.
 You would want to experience every website and its content in a black theme.
 So Google has a solution for you.
 Just search for the Force Dark Mode for Web Contents and enable it.
 It will be comforting for your eyes and overall health. one of the useful flags of Chrome //flags Settings.
 Also, you need to learn ChromeContinue.

 Waiting for downloading of large files is over if you enable this flag.
-What it does is breaks down the larger files into smaller parts and will download each part simultaneously.
+What it does is break down the larger files into smaller parts and will download each part simultaneously.
 This technique is used in many download managers’ third-party applications particularly to speed up the download.
-Just enable the parallel searching and enjoy the faster downloading speed.
+Just enable the parallel searching and enjoy the faster-downloading speed.